-This site is about shorter, dog friendly walks in Southern Scotland and Northumberland.
+This site is mostly about shorter, dog friendly walks in Southern Scotland and Northern England.
 Places that you can take your dog for an hour or two and enjoy the countryside.You will find a selection of some our favourite walks in the photographs on this page.
-To access the walks, click on the relevant yellow menu button below, or click in the top right of the screen to see a list all the walks.
+To access the walks, click on the index button above to see a list all the walks.
 The walks can also be accessed from the picture gallery below.
 Swipe right or left or use the arrow buttons to view the gallery, and touch or click on a picture to access the details for that walk.

-Click on the buttons below to see walks for just Northumberland or Scotland, or scroll through the pictures to click on an individial walk
+Click on the buttons below to see walks for just Northumberland, Scotland or the Isle of Man, or scroll through the pictures to click on an individial walk

 North East England and Southern Scotland are both full of sites of historical interest, a legacy of the wars between the two countries.
 Of course some of the history goes back to Roman times, when Scotland and England did not exist.
 I'm always interested in the history around me, and especially in the folk tales and quirky stories that accompany these places.
 I've tried to describe some of them in each walk.